SichangHe/igem-2022-dku-backup/src/attributions.md

 In charge of wet lab organization and human practice organizations.
 Designed the overall topic and approach of the problem to tackle with synthetic biology design.
-Designer of E.coli csgA surface display and lab experiments of the E.coli group.
+Designer of E.coli csgA surface display and lab experiments of the E.*coli* group.

 ### Qizhou Jiang